BizUnit/BizUnit/README.md

 # BizUnit
-## Framework for automated testing of distributed systems
+## Framework for Automated Testing of Distributed Systems
 ### Version 5.0

 Version 5 no longer has the legacy XML test step format, instead all serialised tests use the XAML.